calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/02-BuildForPrivateChain.md

 tar cvfz install-bcchain/pieces/thirdparty_${version}.tar.gz thirdparty
 ```

-Excute the following commands, and in the interactive state, select the chian id: `local`, then you can finish the installation of the test chain business engine, and once it's installed successfully, the business engine `bccchain` will automatically start the service.
+Excute the following commands, and in the interactive state, select the chain id: `local`, then you can finish the installation of the test chain business engine, and once it's installed successfully, the business engine `bccchain` will automatically start the service.

 ```shell
 cd install-bcchain